hyper-ui/core/API.md

 ### renderOptions.context

 This is an optional option which can be a store object representing the initial context.
-(You may not need this parameter in most cases because you can use [`HUI.Context`](#huicontext) instead.
+(You may not need this parameter in most cases because you can use [`HUI.Context`](#huicontext) to set context value pairs instead.
 If you do want to pass an initial context store, use [`HUI.createStore`](#huicreatestore) to create one.)

 ### rendering rules

-It is true that you can render anything, but there are still some rendering rules:
+Here are the rendering rules:

-- `HNode`s will be rendered as described in [`type`](#type) explanation at `HUI` section;
+- `HNode`s will be rendered according to what their `render` methods return;
 - Strings and numbers will be rendered as text nodes;
-- Arrays will be rendered as their elements;
+- Arrays will be rendered according to their elements;
 - Other things will be rendered as empty text nodes.

 ## HUI.define